archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

-	[String] children -- The children to move to the Digital Object Component
+	[String] children (Optional) -- The children to move to the Digital Object Component

 	Integer id -- The ID of the Digital Object Component to move children to